anigemon/edp/aboutyou.md

 				<header class="major">
 					<h3>Civil Society</h3>
 				</header>
 				<p>We can help you to tackle societal problems by bringing your organization and the community you serve closer.
-How?
-We offer innovative assessments methods and data collection to evaluate your programs on the ground and study how your operation is perceived by the people you work for.</p>
+We offer innovative assessment methods and data collection to evaluate your programs on the ground and study how your operation is perceived by the people you work for.</p>
 				<ul class="actions">
 					<li><a href="civil.html" class="button">Learn more</a></li>
 				</ul>